BlackStar-95/Avya/README.md

 - Ability to include/exclude apps.
 - Timer for auto disable.
 - Ability to hide apps badges.
-- Ability to get alert when toggle enable/disabled
+- Ability to get alert when toggle enable/disabled.
+- Ability to include/exclude contacts.

 #### Where to get it?
 You can get it from [Packix repo](https://repo.packix.com/ "Packix repo").